kenrector/sigma-cpv-kit/README.md

 # sigma-cpv-kit
-Useful files to boot CP-V on the simh sigma simulator
+Useful files to run CP-V on the simh sigma simulator

 ## Introduction
-This repository includes a bootable master system tape and a .ini file that can be used to install and execute CP-V using the simh Sigma simulator.
-The master system tape (PO) and other files were provided by Keith G. Calkins from his archive of CP-V material at https://www.andrews.edu/~calkins/sigma/.
-Keith also contributed his extensive knowlege of CP-V to the effort to get this kit working.
+This repository contains support documentation and files that can be used to install and execute CP-V using the simh Sigma simulator.
+Two CP-V versions are included, cpcp and f00.
+The cpcp version was provided by Keith G. Calkins from his archive of CP-V material at https://www.andrews.edu/~calkins/sigma/.
+Keith also contributed his extensive knowlege of CP-V to the effort to get the system running on simh.
+The cpcp system is based on the Xerox C00 release and includes additional software developed by Andrews University to support their requirements.

-Just now, December 8, 2022, this material has been tested with simh-V4 only.
-An Issue has been posted for this subject.
+The f00 version is Honeywell Release F00 from September 28, 1978.
+There are two f00 system configurations, a disk swapper and a rad swapper.

+These CP-V systems will run on any of the released simh versions, Classic simh V3.12, simh V4 and Open simh V4.1.
+Note that there is a difference in the command control language between the three simh versions.

 ## Files

 File | Description
 ---- | ----
-F00/ | is a folder containing files to support the CP-V F00 release.
-There are two subfolders, one contains files for a Disc Pack swapper system and he other contains files for a RAD swapper system. cpcp.tap | is a bootable CP-V PO tape created by Andrews University to support their hardware and C00 release software configuration. sigma.ini | is a simh V4 initialization file containing hardware definition and attach commands to setup the simulator to match the Andrews University CP-V configuration.
-You may wish to modify this file, particularly the MT and DP attach commands to suit your personal environment. sigma-v3.ini | is a simh V3.12 initialization file. cpcpdoc.txt | is a description of installing and running CP-V using siggy, a dos based simulator written by Keith and George Plume in th 90's.
+cpcp/ | is a folder to contain files to support the CP-V cpcp release from Andrews University. cpcp/cpcp.tap | is a bootable CP-V PO tape configured for Andrews University Computer Center. cpcp/sigma.ini | is a simh V4 initialization file containing hardware definition and attach commands to setup the simulator to match the Andrews University CP-V configuration.
+You may wish to modify this file, particularly the MT and DP attach commands to suit your personal environment. cpcp/sigma-v3.ini | is a simh V3.12 initialization file. f00/ | is a folder to contain files to support the CP-V F00 release.
+There are two subfolders, a Disc Pack swapper system and a RAD swapper system. f00/cpf0/ cpcpdoc.txt | is a description of installing and running CP-V using siggy, a dos based simulator written by Keith and George Plume in th 90's.
 Simh procedures will be different to siggy but the CP-V interactions will be the same. lcmcpv00.pdf, lcmcpv01.pdf | provide an overview of CP-V.  This material was prepared by Keith to assist the Living Computer Museum install and bring up CP-V on a Sigma 9 computer system.
 MTLU00.tap | is a bootable diagnostic progam also provided from Keith Calkins' archive.
 This doesn't run under CP-V, just boot it from mt0.